 This work is ongoing and will fill with additional content in the future.

-As a member of the Mechanical subteam for Olin Aero, I am designing internal structures for our vertical takeoff and landing (VTOL) aircraft, which will compete in this year’s national SUAS competition.
-My primary focus is on the wing spar–motor boom junction, a critical structural component that connects the wings of the aircraft to the motorboom holding the vertical propellers.
-The design must achieve a balance of rigidity, precise perpendicular alignment, low weight, and ease of assembly and disassembly to support both performance and maintainability.
+As a member of the Mechanical subteam for Olin Aero, I am designing internal structures for our vertical takeoff and landing (VTOL) aircraft, which will compete in this year's national SUAS competition.
+I am solely responsible for the Motor Junction: a CNC-milled aluminum component that connects the fuselage to the motors via carbon-fiber rectangular tubes.
+This part sits at the intersection of structural performance, cost, and manufacturability, and its design is tightly coupled to the carbon-fiber tubing available on the market.

 This work is ongoing and will fill with additional content in the future.